logic2333/climate-clustering/readme.md

 - Each res.mat can be loaded with interactive_map.m.
 - This code starts an interactive map where users click on the map, and it will show the climate chart of the clicked place.

-## Notes
+### Notes
-This project is submitted as the final project for CMPT 732: Programming for Big Data Lab 1.
+This project is submitted as the final project for CMPT 726: Machine Learning
 - Code running instructions can be found in RUNNING.MD
 - Project details can be found in report.pdf